rolandwalker/flyspell-lazy/README.markdown

 This package also forces `flyspell-mode` off completely for certain buffers.

-To use this library, add the following to your ~/.emacs
+To use this library, add the following to your `~/.emacs` file

 ```elisp
 (require 'flyspell-lazy)